sipchat/Research-and-Design/sii/manuscript.md

-# Sovereign Individual Identity: An Autonomous Triad of User, Identify Provideer and Service Provider
+# Sovereign Individual Identity: An Autonomous Triad of User, Identify Provider and Service Provider

+## Abstract

+Sovereign Individual Identity (SII) is a new identity managment (IDM) model that provides independent existence and full control of a subject's identity.
+What differentiate SII from other user-owned identity is that it is an autonomous triad of user, identity provider, and service provider.
+A typical SII-based IDM system has a subject owned server that provides fundamental functions of computation, storage and communication used by identity management.
+The server and its clients of mobile phones/PCs form an identity managment closure that provides the independency, full control and many other desired properties required by a sovereign individual in one's digital life.
+The proposed SSI is discussed in the context of communication and expression, argumbly two basic activities in one's digital life.

 ## 1 Introduction

 The [NIST][1] defines a digital identity as "the unique representation of a subject engaged in an online transaction.".
 In practice, a digital identity represents the information that uniquely identifies a specific individual, group, or organization in its social context.
-A digital identity system is called an identity and access management (IAM) because the primary usage of an identity is for access control.
-There are sevearl IAM models during its evolution:
+There are sevearl Identity Management (IDM) models during its evolution:

 - Isolated: service provider is also identity provider
 - Centralized: separate identity provider such as PKI and CA.